+- Writing assignments must be typed in MLA format.

+- Use Times New Roman 12 pt. font.

+- Double-space.

-- Writing assignments must be typed in MLA format. - Use Times New Roman 12 pt. font. - Double-space. - Essay writing assignments are usually two-to-three pages in length (500-750 words) with the exception of the research paper, which is between four and five pages including a work cited page. - Pay close attention to spelling, grammar, and punctuation. - Due dates for all reading and writing assignment will be assigned during class and will also be noted in the class calendar. - Submit your papers through the Blackboard Turnitin assignments. - Your assignments will be graded holistically based on the writing rubric in the syllabus. - Late papers are only accepted at the instructor's discretion and will not receive full credit.
+- Essay writing assignments are usually two-to-three pages in length (500-750 words) with the exception of the research paper, which is between four and five pages including a work cited page. - Pay close attention to spelling, grammar, and punctuation. - Due dates for all reading and writing assignment will be assigned during class and will also be noted in the class calendar. - Submit your rough draft through the Blackboard Turnitin assignments. - Submit your final draft in class on the due date. - Your assignments will be graded holistically based on the writing rubric in the syllabus. - Late papers are only accepted at the instructor's discretion and will not receive full credit.
 Emergency situations will be handled on an individual basis.